thomamas/green/README.md

 See <https://github.com/erkyrath/quixe/wiki/Quixe-Graphics-Support>
 for more on Step 3.

+TODO: use Applescript to automate PDF export from OmniGraffle & then try `/System/Library/Automator/Combine PDF Pages.action/Contents/Resources/join.py` to merge pages into Map.pdf.

 ## Extensions

 See https://github.com/i7/extensions, but we have copied in any extension that doesn't ship